 We prepared the money for the operation and have it performed as planned.
 Manuel went under the knife that night.

-Seeing him frail and pale body on a stretcher towards the operating room has brought me into tears.
+Seeing him frail and pale body on a stretcher towards the operating room has brought me to tears.
 Worried and tense I left his parents in the hospital to seek divine intervention – I kneeled and prayed fervently before the Black Nazarene beseeching for Manuel’s successful operation and safety.

 The prayer was answered as the one-hour surgery was a success.
 Manuel was awake when I arrived and is looking for me.